Skip to content

 The Vignanotica Beach, located in Gargano, Foggia, is one of the most captivating beaches in Puglia.
 It is a well-known beach among both tourists and locals.

-You can get to the beach through a path called the “path of love” (romantic, isn’t it?).
+You can get to the beach through the “path of love” (romantic, isn’t it?).
 It deserves its name as it offers a superb landscape and an extensive view of the Adriatic Sea.
 The path is easy to walk through, and the trees give shade, reducing the heat of summer.

 9. Cala Susca